opencloud-community/ot-controller/docs/admin/migration/livekit.md

 # Migrate to LiveKit

+A general [LiveKit configuration documentation section](../core/livekit.md) is also available, this page describes the relevant information when migrating from an installation with [Janus](https://janus.conf.meetecho.com/) to LiveKit.

 Migrating from Janus to LiveKit involves several key steps to ensure a smooth transition.
 Follow the steps outlined below to successfully migrate your services.

 1. **Shutdown and Remove Janus Resources**